vivzero/LG-14Z90N-hackintosh/README.md

 * Check HiDPI
 * Check hibernation

-## Touchpad
-* VoodooI2C works as force polling mode.
-If you want to use Interrupt mode, set `Force unlock on all GPIO pads` to "Enabled", and remove `force-polling` in DeviceProperties.

 ## Weird mouse cursor
 1. When LG logo is appeared, press F2 to enter Setup
 2. Press "Ctrl + Alt + F7" to unlock advanced menu